Just like back over the Summer in Disneyland, Star Wars Galaxy's Edge hit an important…

 Let’s dive into the numbers for the attractions.
-Star Wars Galaxy’s Edge when it’s complete is going to have 2 attractions: “Star Wars: Rise of the Resistance” and “Millennium Falcon: Smuggler’s Run.”
+Star Wars Galaxy’s Edge now that it’s complete, has 2 attractions: “Star Wars: Rise of the Resistance” and “Millennium Falcon: Smuggler’s Run.”

-This is a flight simulator which will take guests on a unique and randomized mission in the most iconic spaceship in cinematic history.
-Each guest on board has their own responsibility to perform and has a part in whether the mission turns out a success or not.
+This is a flight simulator which takes guests on a unique mission in the most iconic spaceship in cinematic history.
+Each guest onboard has their own responsibility to perform and has a part in whether the mission turns out a success or not.
 Think of it as Star Tours on steroids with up-to-date advanced computer processing power as the engine behind it.
 It’s pretty awesome tech.

 Disney built the attraction to be able to handle 1,800 guests per hour, and with loading and unloading and that actual ride, the total ride time is somewhere in the 5:30 – 6 min per ride.
 That comes out to 1,800 in an hour.
 It’s also estimated that the Smuggler’s Run ride queue can hold upwards of 4,000 – 5,000 people at a time.
-I don’t think they’ve reach that number yet so the max has yet to be put to the test.
+I don’t think they’ve reached that number yet so the max has yet to be put to the test.

 In both versions of the ride in Disneyland, and even more so in Walt Disney World, you can have a lot of people in the same vehicle who aren’t in the same party and who don’t speak the same language.
 That means some are going to have a real problem understanding the instructions of what they have to do, leading to more questions and longer load times.

 Where does that rank compared to other Disneyland attractions?
 Some other big E-Ticket attractions include: